A Powerful Read

 In Gone, author Julie Elizabeth Powell draws us into Avalon, an afterlife she sees in her mind’s eye.
 Filled with wonder, majesty, and colourful images, it starts us thinking about some burning questions we might have regarding life, death, and even sanity.

-Optimism and rise to the surface in this book, even though its subject—death—is heavy.
+Optimism and hope rise to the surface in this book, even though its subject matter—death—is heavy.

 Kudos to the author